 Add a new product to your Features board and set up a simple hierarchy outlining the major areas (or user needs) of your product.
 Add some feature ideas to each area.

-Learn best practices around organizing your product hierarchy during an upcoming webinar!
+Learn best practices around organizing your product hierarchy through this convenient, on-demand webinar.
 A member of team productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.

 That's your primer on organizing features on the Features board!